rovitotv/BuddyTablet/README.md

 ## Measurements

-- M2.5 screw holes shold be 2.75 mm in diameter
+- M2.5 screw holes should be 2.75 mm in diameter
 - M3 screw holes should be 3.25 mm in diameter

 - screw_hole_front: -4.7416, 79.258, 11.95